deeprob/BMI_monogenic/README.md

 - 16_pgs_interaction_schematic.ipynb: Stick and ball schematic of PGS interaction modes

 # Demo dataset
 Input data for scripts in src/ folder can be accessed by registering to UK Biobank or All of Us portal.
 The scripts are parallelized by chromosomes and chrm21 can be used as a demo dataset to test the scripts.
-The exome annotation scripts takes approximately 3 hours to run on a Jupyter Lab spark cluster instance in UK Biobank using 2 nodes with 48 cores each.
+The exome annotation script for chmr 21 takes approximately 3 hours to run on a Jupyter Lab spark cluster instance in UK Biobank using 2 nodes with 48 cores each.
 For association testing using REGENIE, estimates for each step is available here: https://rgcgithub.github.io/regenie/recommendations/.
 All of Us time estimates are very similar to the UK Biobank.

 # System requirements and installation guide